top of page

 pinecone syrup and pinecones

-Aged pinecone sun syrup using pinyon pine.
+Pinecone syrup (mugolio) using pinyon pine.

 I hope you get to experience the flavors of a pine soon so that you can answer Euell's question with a resounding "Yes!".